PrithiPal/Optimizing-CNN/README.md

 # Optimization

-This repository attempts to optimize the implementation of a CNN(Convolutional Neural Networks)[1] and make it faster than original code.
+An optimized implementation of CNN(Convolutional Neural Networks)[1] that decreases execution time.

 Procedure :